MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-upcoming-changes-to-office-365-proplus-update-management.md

 |Semi-Annual Channel  <br/> |Deferred Channel  <br/> |

 > [!NOTE]
 > We've made some slight changes to the names for Semi-Annual Channel.
 We've changed "(Pilot)" to "(Targeted)" and we've removed the "(Broad)" designation from the new name for Deferred Channel.
-These names will be aligned across Windows 10 and Office 365 ProPlus feature update releases. <br/>For information about upcoming changes to the names of Windows 10 feature update releases, [read this blog post](http://blogs.technet.microsoft.com/windowsitpro/2017/07/27/waas-simplified-and-aligned/).
+These names will be aligned across Windows 10 and Office 365 ProPlus feature update releases. <br/> <br/> For information about upcoming changes to the names of Windows 10 feature update releases, [read this blog post](http://blogs.technet.microsoft.com/windowsitpro/2017/07/27/waas-simplified-and-aligned/).

 ## The default enterprise release schedule for Office 365 ProPlus is changing to twice a year
 <a name="BKMK_Schedule"> </a>